sym3tri/hello/README.md

 hello
 =====

+this is just for testing out deployment setups.

-simple hello world go app &amp; docker container for testing
+simple hello world web server written in go with docker build utilities.